Use OneDrive for Business to manage your private documents

 If you're using a mobile-optimized app, select the Related tab, and then select Documents.

-After OneDrive for Business is enabled, you'll see the following dialog box when you go to the Document Associated Grid to view documents in Customer Engagement and upload a file to OneDrive, or when you attempt to create a new document or folder.
+After OneDrive for Business is enabled, you'll see the following dialog box when you go to the Document Associated Grid to view documents in Customer Engagement (on-premises) and upload a file to OneDrive, or when you attempt to create a new document or folder.

 Select Change folder location to pick a new location to store OneDrive documents, or select Continue to accept the default folder location: \Dynamics365.